-Should a student encounter a situation where a preceptor or site is unable to continue to accommodate the student, the student must immediately contact the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and, if applicable, the Faculty of their current lab course.
-The Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus and student will discuss and determine the appropriate course of action for the student which could include but is not limited to:
+Should a student encounter a situation where a preceptor or site is unable to continue to accommodate the student, the student must immediately contact the MSAN Assistant Director/Director of RDN Focus and, if applicable, the Faculty of their current lab course.
+The MSAN Assistant Director/Director of RDN Focus and student will discuss and determine the appropriate course of action for the student which could include but is not limited to:

-- the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will help the student review other potential sites in their geographical area that they might be able to contact for possible SEL hours - the student and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus can discuss with available preceptor(s) approval of off-schedule SEL hours to offset a disruption, for instance completing 20 hours in one week or completing hours during the evening or on weekends - if additional sites and/or off-schedule SEL hours are not available, the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will develop a plan to help the student meet the remaining SEL requirements and competencies assessed at the site - these hours and competencies would be met through a combination of alternate learning experiences, not to total to more than 136 hours for the remainder of the program, and actual SEL hours as required to attain competency - the student will sign an agreement to complete the alternate and actual SEL plans and the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will note the plan in the student record - the Assistant Director, Graduate Program in Applied Nutrition/Director, Dietetics Focus will notify Student Support and lab Faculty of the revised plan of study for attainment of SEL - the lab Faculty (always an RD/with preceptor experience, in the event of such instances) will utilize the appropriate competency assessment forms to determine if the student has successfully demonstrated the required competencies in the SEL experience
+- the MSAN Assistant Director/Director of RDN Focus will help the student review other potential sites in their geographical area that they might be able to contact for possible SEL hours - the student and the MSAN Assistant Director/Director of RDN Focus can discuss with available preceptor(s) approval of off-schedule SEL hours to offset a disruption, for instance completing 20 hours in one week or completing hours during the evening or on weekends - if additional sites and/or off-schedule SEL hours are not available, the MSAN Assistant Director/Director of RDN Focus will develop a plan to help the student meet the remaining SEL requirements and competencies assessed at the site - these hours and competencies would be met through a combination of alternate learning experiences, not to total to more than 136 hours for the remainder of the program, and actual SEL hours as required to attain competency - the student will sign an agreement to complete the alternate and actual SEL plans and the MSAN Assistant Director/Director of RDN Focus will note the plan in the student record - the MSAN Assistant Director/Director of RDN Focus will notify Student Support and lab Faculty of the revised plan of study for attainment of SEL the lab Faculty (always an RD/with preceptor experience, in the event of such instances) will utilize the appropriate competency assessment forms to determine if the student has successfully demonstrated the required competencies.